Ekaterina Schulmann: Recognition

 According to the Levada Center's 2020 research, Schulmann was one of the most inspiring Russians for respondents between 40 and 55 years of age.
 Glamour magazine named her Woman of the Year in 2020.
 On April 13, 2021, she was awarded a medal ‘For Contribution to the Development of the Rule of Law’ by the Federal Chamber of Advocates.

 Russian journalist Vladimir Guriev once jokingly said that he hoped Schulmann would be Russia's next president.
 Though Schulmann herself has denied any ambition in that sphere, the slogan ‘Schulmann to presidency’ became popular on the Russian-speaking internet.

 In 2021, Oxxxymiron mentioned her in his rap song Agent ("No milf is sexier than Ekaterina Schulmann"), which was widely discussed online.
 Schulmann herself declined to comment on it.

+Criticism

+In 2017, political scientist Vyacheslav Danilov criticized Shulman's lecture for the Open University for what he considered to be numerous factual errors.
+At the same time, Danilov did not deny Shulman's “tremendous success” and “explosive popularity.”
+He noted that Shulman is “undoubtedly a bright speaker; she makes politics understandable and interesting to the general public.”

+In 2017, Grigory Golosov, Doctor of Political Science, wrote a Facebook post listing errors made by Shulman regarding the nature of political regimes in various countries.
+Golosov criticized the concept of hybrid regimes, which Shulman helped popularize.
+He pointed out the looseness, vagueness, and internal inconsistency of the term “hybrid regimes.”
+Golosov's critique was supported by Boris Vishnevsky, journalist Aleksandr Morozov, and political strategist Gleb Pavlovsky.